thunderbird/routing/pulumi/README.md

 There is also a `routing:zone_ids` option in which you can list domain names mapped to their Cloudflare zone IDs.
 This gives us a convenience feature in which the `zone_id` option of a `DnsRecord` may be set instead to a friendlier domain name listed in this table.
 This prevents your listing of records from using obscure IDs that make your config harder to understand.
 If you do not pass a matching domain name, the value provided will be passed through untouched.

+Finally, the `protect` option determines whether Pulumi will error and fail if it is told to delete a resource.

 ## Importing a Record